phoenix-rtos/phoenix-rtos-doc/coding.md

 It is advised not to use MACROS in the code.

 It is not advised to use preprocessor conditionals like `#if` or `ifdef'.
 The use of preprocessing conditionals makes it harder to follow the code logic.
-If it is absolute necessary to use preprocessing conditionals, they ought to be formatted as the following example.
+If it is absolutely necessary to use preprocessing conditionals, they ought to be formatted as the following example.

 >
     #ifndef NOMMU